hannahscoot/Shopping-List-Project/README.md

 # Shopping-List-Project
-Contains all versions of the project
+Contains all versions of this project, in their respective folders.

+Also included is the brief for the project, and a mock-up of the expected UI.